mike99mac/minimy-mike99mac/README.md

 - Nvidia Jetson GPU

 ## Preparing the Nvidia GPU
-Getting the Nvidia Jetson Orin Nano was quite a bit of work.
+Getting the Nvidia Jetson Orin Nano working took quite a bit of time.

 It does not appear possible to boot conventional ARM Linux images on it.
 Rather, the Nvidia *JetPack* has to be used.
 I tried Jetpack 6 which was the latest, but it would not boot.
-I downgraded as follows:
+I downgraded and installed it as follows:

 - Download Jetpack 5.1.3 from https://developer.nvidia.com/downloads/embedded/l4t/r35\_release\_v5.0/jp513-orin-nano-sd-card-image.zip
 - Uncompress it to a ``.img`` file